Moses Williams (artist): Early life, slavery, and education

 Moses Williams was born into slavery circa 1777 in Philadelphia, Pennsylvania, to enslaved parents Scarborough and Lucy Peale.
 While living in Annapolis, Maryland, sometime between 1769 and 1775, renowned artist Charles Willson Peale had acquired Williams's parents.
 In 1786, Peale manumitted Williams's parents in accordance with Pennsylvania state law, and Williams's father, Scarborough, changed his name to John Williams.
 Years later, upon gaining his freedom, Williams took his father's surname.

 Although Williams's parents had been freed, the law mandated that the nine-year-old Moses remain in Peale's service until his twenty-eighth birthday.
 Consequently, Williams grew up in the Peale household alongside Peale's many artistic children, including Rembrandt Peale, Raphaelle Peale, Franklin Peale, and Titian Ramsay Peale.

 The Philadelphia Daily News at one point described Williams as a "light mulatto man" who was "pleasant" and "witty."
-Similarly, Peale himself referred to his enslaved worker in a 1799 diary entry as “my Molatto [sic] Man Moses,” indicating that Williams was multiracial.
+Similarly, Peale himself referred to his slave in a 1799 diary entry as “my Molatto [sic] Man Moses,” indicating that Williams was multiracial.
 With his long, straight hair tied back in a queue, as depicted in his 1803 silhouette, he may have sought to anglicize his features.